Omnimindia/GroundingDINO-stk/README.md

 #### Method 2

-This method involves modifying the `install.sh` file and running it.
+This method involves modifying and running the `install.sh` file.
 Replace the placeholder versions on lines 1 and 2 of the `install.sh` file with the versions of `torch` and `CUDA` that you want to install.
 Then, run the `install.sh` file.

 ```bash
 bash install.sh